Glossary of terms

 I hope you find the information useful - it is meant to be as up to date as possible but may contain items that might be out of stock at the time of writing.
 It is also not totally comprehensive so if you think I could add items to it, then please do not hesitate to get in touch.

-Die-cuts are usually thin sheets of metal that have a cutting area (which aren't sharp) that are passed through a machine that uses pressure to cut them out.
+- Dies are usually thin sheets of metal that have a cutting area (which aren't sharp) that are passed through a machine that uses a lot of pressure to cut them out.

-You can also use these machines to emboss cardstock or paper using a mat to allow it to create enough pressure to leave an indent but not strong enough to cut through it.
-You can then use it on the embossed or debossed sice.
+- You can also use these machines to emboss cardstock or paper using a mat to allow it to create enough pressure to leave an indent but not strong enough to cut through it.
+You can then use it on the embossed or debossed side.